Coronation of the Virgin: Crown of Mary

 A crowned Mary is usually seen in Jesse Trees, which stress her earthly royal descent from the House of David, something accorded considerable importance in the Middle Ages.
-In Santa Maria in Trastevere in Rome, she is shown as the mother of Christ, who participates in his kingdom.
-The Latin text there, adapted from the Song of Songs, reads: Tota pulchra es, amica mea, veni conoravi.
+In Santa Maria in Trastevere in Rome, she is shown as Christ's mother, who participates in his kingdom.
+The Latin text there, adapted from the Song of Songs, reads: Tota pulchra es, amica mea, veni coronavi.